Pets are often considered part of our families, so when they go missing it is an anxious time for both owners and the

 - Transport the animal to the Animal Care & Control Centre.
 The City will search for the owner.

-- If the animal is injured or if it is after-hours, take the animal to the Capital City Animal Hospital at 11104-102 Avenue.
+- If the animal is injured, take the animal to the Capital City Animal Hospital at 11104-102 Avenue.
 Animal Care & Control will pick it up the next day.

 Note: Animal Care & Control does not pick up stray cats.
-Please transport stray cats to the Animal Care & Control Centre or if it is after hours the Capital City Animal Hospital.
+Please transport stray cats to the Animal Care & Control Centre or if it's after hours, use the Capital City Animal Hospital until December 31, 2016.

 If you would like to adopt the stray animal, be sure to ask the City for special consideration.
-If the owner does not claim the animal and it is adoptable, you may be able to adopt it from the Edmonton Humane Society.
+If the owner does not claim the animal and it's adoptable, you may be able to adopt it from the Edmonton Humane Society.

 Keep your pet safe

 We all want to be a responsible pet owner and keep animals safe.
-There are steps you can take to help prevent your pet from getting lost and, if your pet does go missing, help ensure a safe return home:
+There are steps you can take to help prevent your pet from getting lost, and if your pet goes missing, help ensure a safe return home:

 - Licence your pet – this is a simple and easy way to ensure your pet's information is on file and linked to your household